RamblingCookieMonster/SecretServer/README.md

    * Limited comment based help and examples (some may be outdated)
    * Limited explanation for configuring your environment to use functions that rely on T-SQL.

-#UPDATES 03/24/2016 by Ryan Bushe

-  * NEW: Connect-SecretServer Prompts you for credentials and includes support for connecting with RADIUS
-  * NEW: Copy-SSPassword Using Get-Secret as the backend will prompt the user to select a specific secret and copy the password to the users clip board
-  * UPDATE: Added use of Token when supplied or in the SecretServerConfig for all functions using Secret Server's web services
-  * UPDATE: Restructured the layout of the functions and used [Publish-Module](https://github.com/martin9700/Publish-Module) to build the module file for faster loading
-  * UPDATE: Made settings final include the current user name for use by multiple users
-  * UPDATE: Moved file initialization into Get-SecretServerConfig
-  * UPDATE: Moved proxy initialization into Connect-SecretServer

 #Functionality

 Search for secrets without triggering an audit: